Inflectra/spira-documentation/docs/External-Bug-Tracking-Integration/Using-SpiraTeam-with-Jira-Cloud.md

 ![User Data Mapping Tab in Spira](img/JiraCloud-User-Mapping-2.png)

-In the text box next to the JIRA Data-Sync plug-in entry, you need to enter one of the following Jira user identifiers to allow the data-synchronization plug-in to know which user in SpiraTeam match which equivalent user in Jira:
+In the text box next to the JIRA Data-Sync plug-in entry, you need to enter one of the following Jira user identifiers to allow the data-synchronization plug-in to know which user in SpiraPlan match which equivalent user in Jira:

+**Email Address**

-1. **Email Address** - you can enter in the email address of the user in Jira.
+You can enter in the email address of the user in Jira.
 This will only work if the user has set their user profile to be **public**.

 ![User Data Mapping Tab in Spira using Email Address](img/JiraCloud-User-Mapping-2.png)

-- This requires that the profile has its email address visibility set to **Anyone** inside Jira:
+This requires that the profile has its email address visibility set to **Anyone** inside Jira

 ![Email visibility setting in Jira](img/JiraCloud-User-Mapping-User-Profile-Visibility.png)

+**Atlassian AccountID**

-2. **Atlassian AccountID** - you can enter in the corresponding Atlassian **AccountID** value into this field.
+You can enter in the corresponding Atlassian **AccountID** value into this field.
 This will work regardless of whether the user's profile is public or private.

 ![User Data Mapping Tab in Spira using Account ID](img/JiraCloud-User-Mapping-3.png)

-Click \[Save\]
-once you've entered the appropriate user identifier name.
-You should now repeat for the other users who will be active in both systems.
+Click `Save` once you've entered the appropriate user identifier name.

-*If you have set the "Auto-Map Users" option in the JIRA plugin, you can skip this section completely.*
+**Repeat the above steps for each user who is active in both systems.**

 ### Configuring the Release Mapping

-When the data-synchronization service runs, when it comes across a release/iteration in SpiraTeam that it has not seen before, it will create a corresponding "Version" in JIRA.
-Similarly, if it comes across a new Version in JIRA that it has not seen before, it will create a new Release in SpiraTeam.
+When the data-synchronization service runs, when it comes across a release/iteration in SpiraPlan that it has not seen before, it will create a corresponding "Version" in JIRA.
+Similarly, if it comes across a new Version in JIRA that it has not seen before, it will create a new Release in SpiraPlan.
 Therefore, when using both systems together, it is recommended that you only enter new Releases/Versions in one system and let the data-synchronization service add them to the other system.

 However, you may start out with the situation where you already have pre-existing Releases/Version in both systems that you need to associate in the data-mapping.
 If you don't do this, you may find that duplicates get created when you first enable the data-synchronization service.
 Therefore, for any Releases/Iterations that already exist in BOTH systems please navigate to Planning \> Releases and click on the Release/Iteration in question.
 Make sure you have the 'Overview' tab visible and expand the "Details" section of the release/iteration: